Conquest of Sylhet

-The Conquest of Sylhet (শ্রীহট্টের বিজয়) predominantly refers to a Muslim conquest of Srihatta (present-day Sylhet, Bangladesh) led by Sikandar Khan Ghazi, the military general of Sultan Shamsuddin Firoz Shah of the Lakhnauti Sultanate, against the Hindu king Gour Govinda.
-The conquest was aided by a Muslim saint known as Shah Jalal, who later ordered his disciples to scatter throughout eastern Bengal and propagate the religion of Islam.
-The Conquest of Sylhet may also include other minor incidents taking place after Govinda's defeat, such as the capture of nearby Taraf.
+The conquest of Sylhet predominantly refers to a Muslim conquest of the Gour Kingdom in Srihatta (present-day Sylhet, Bangladesh) led by Sikandar Khan Ghazi, the military general of Sultan Shamsuddin Firoz Shah of the Lakhnauti Sultanate, against the Hindu king Gour Govinda.
+The conquest was aided by a Muslim saint known as Shah Jalal, who later ordered his disciples to scatter throughout eastern Bengal and propagate Islam.
+The conquest may also include other minor incidents taking place after Govinda's defeat, such as the capture of nearby Taraf.

 Background

-The Greater Sylhet region historically consisted of many Hindu petty kingdoms such as Srihatta (Gour), Laur and Jaintia.
-Govinda was a conservative Hindu ruler of the Gour Kingdom, intolerant and harsh towards other faiths such as Islam, Buddhism and even certain denominations of Hinduism.
+Before the conquest, the Greater Sylhet region historically consisted of many Hindu petty kingdoms such as Srihatta (Gour), Laur and Jaintia.
+Gour Govinda was a conservative Hindu ruler of the Gour Kingdom, who was intolerant and harsh towards other faiths such as Islam, Buddhism and even certain denominations of Hinduism.
 It was known by his people that Govinda practiced magic which he had learnt in the mountains of Kamaru and was religiously and militarily educated for twelve years in the Kamakhya Temple, and Kulsia Ashram (on the banks of the Kulsi River in modern-day Sualkuchi or Kulsi Reserve Forest) respectively.
 During his reign, he built forts all over his kingdom and established many military training camps.
 He is famously known to have built a seven-storey brick tower.

-There was a small minority of Muslim families living in the country, following the short-lived Azmardan Invasion in 1254 led by the Governor of Bengal, Malik Ikhtiyaruddin Iuzbak.
 The Gour Kingdom bordered the independent Bengali principality of Lakhnauti ruled by the Muslim Sultan Shamsuddin Firoz Shah of the Balban dynasty.
+There was a small minority of Muslim families living in the region, following the short-lived Azmardan invasion in 1254 led by the Delhite governor of Bengal, Malik Ikhtiyaruddin Iuzbak.

+Incitement

-The war began when Burhanuddin, a Muslim living in the village of Tultikar, sacrificed a cow for his newborn son's aqiqah or celebration of birth.
+The conquest was incited when Burhanuddin, a Muslim living in the village of Tultikar, sacrificed a cow for his newborn son's aqiqah or celebration of birth.
 The beef was supposedly picked up by a crow, which then flew to Govinda's Hindu temple and dropped it there.
 Govinda, in a fury for what he saw as sacrilege due to his Hindu beliefs, had the newborn killed as well as having Burhanuddin's right hand cut off.
 Shortly after this incident, Qadi Nuruddin of Taraf celebrated his son's marriage ceremony by slaughtering a cow for them to eat.
 The Qadi was executed by the feudal ruler Achack Narayan.
 After both men being punished, Burhanuddin and Nooruddin's brother, Helimuddin, travelled to lower Bengal where they addressed their issued with Sultan Shamsuddin Firoz Shah.

-At the same time, a Sufi missionary by the name of Shah Jalal was due to arrive in the region of Bengal.
-After being commanded by his uncle, Sheikh Kabir before his journey to reside and propagate Islam in a region in which the soil matches the one that was given to him in his home country, Shah Jalal knew that it is in Srihatta where he shall reside in for the rest of his life.
-Shah Jalal journeyed eastward and reached India in c.
-1300, where he met many great scholars and Sufi mystics.